 Trunk says Atlantic's record department ultimately got final say there too, deciding that "Into the Night" was the more mass appeal song.
 "I know Gene Simmons called [Megaforce president] Johnny Z. when 'Into the Night' came out, and he said something like, 'Nice job with Ace, but you blew it.
 "Rock Soldiers" should have been the first single.'
 And he was probably right."

-After the release of Frehley’s Comet, the group launched its first major tour, which, in the pre-internet era, gave most Kiss fans their first look at Frehley.
-“It was strange, there hadn’t been that many photographs of me without makeup,” he remembers.
-“I wasn’t sure how fans were going to receive me.
+After the release of Frehley's Comet, the group launched its first major tour, which gave most Kiss fans their first look at Frehley in the pre-internet era.
+"It was strange, there hadn't been that many photographs of me without makeup," he remembers.
+"I wasn't sure how fans were going to receive me.
 It took a little while to get comfortable onstage, but not that long.
-Obviously, the fans accepted me without makeup, so that was just a period of adjustment.”
+Obviously, the fans accepted me without makeup, so that was just a period of adjustment."

-Although he jokes that being reminded Frehley’s Comet is now 30 years old is “making me feel old,” Frehley has nothing but good things to say about the album.
-“That was a great record, I was happy with the way that came out.
-I’m still proud of that record.”
+Although he jokes that the now-vintage Frehley's Comet is "making me feel old," Frehley has nothing but good things to say about the album.
+"That was a great record, I was happy with the way that came out.
+I'm still proud of that record."

 Indeed, Frehley's Comet was a solid opening both creatively and commercially for Frehley's solo career, earning positive reviews, cracking the Billboard album chart's Top 50 and selling nearly a half-million copies.
 However, a rough patch of road was ahead.
 Barely a year later, under pressure to complete a follow-up in time for a big tour with Iron Maiden, the group released the underwhelming Second Sighting, on which Frehley earned only two individual and three shared songwriting credits.

-A year later, he jettisoned the Frehley’s Comet moniker and made a strong creative comeback under his own name with Trouble Walkin’.
-After a five-year series of reunion tours with Kiss, Frehley has released two more well-received solo efforts in recent years, as well as 2016’s covers album, Origins, Vol. 1.
+He soon jettisoned the Frehley's Comet moniker and made a strong creative comeback under his own name with Trouble Walkin'.
+After a five-year series of reunion tours with Kiss, Frehley released other well-received solo efforts, as well as 2016's covers album, Origins, Vol. 1.